 - salt and pepper, to taste

 - Wash and peel potatoes; then, trim off ends.
-Cut the potatoes into even 2-inch slices and place in a bowl of cold water to soak for about 15 minutes.
-I cut the potatoes into a total of 12 sections, but the number will vary depending on the size of the potatoes.
+Cut the potatoes into even 2-inch slices, about 12 slices total depending on the size of the potato.
+Place the slices in a bowl of cold water to soak for about 15 minutes.

 - Drain water and pat the potatoes with a paper towel to dry slightly.